Other

 Visit Peel Exterior Maintenance for Your STIHL Repairs!

 When a chainsaw refuses to start, it can bring yardwork and landscaping projects to an immediate halt.
-Fortunately, your authorized STIHL dealer is available to help with repairs and get your operation back on track.
+Fortunately, your authorized STIHL dealer is available to help with small engine repairs and get your operation back on track.

 However, there are some DIY fixes you can attempt before that.
 If your STIHL chainsaw is going to have a problem, it’s likely to be with a worn carburetor, bad spark plugs, loose fuel hoses, or clogged fuel lines.
 You should also inspect the fuel intake system and ensure that there are no compression issues.